 DESCENDANTS OF WILLIAM EDWARDS

 William Edwards (1755-1845) fought in the Revolution in Nathaniel Gage's Company, Colonel Garrish's Regiment of Guards.
-He married Lydia Baker in Haverhill.
+He married Lydia Baker in Haverhill, Mass, and had ten children.
 Their son, Ephraim Edwards (1797-1877), had two sons, Jonas and Dennis.
 Dennis (1832-1898) married Sadie Temm, who was sister to John Henry Temm (mentioned above).
 Dennis died of a head wound stemming from an accident (a Brunswick train bound for Portland collided with his horse carriage at "Curtis Corner" in Freeport).